 Each endpoint node shall maintain a visibility list.
 A node shall transmit a TM\NodeTopologyChange.ind message to the domain master if it can no longer communicate directly with one or more nodes from its existing visibility list.
-If the node has no direct link to the domain master, it shall transmit the message to all MPRs that are in its visibility list using the reserved MAC address 01-19-A7-52-76-96 as the DA.
-If there are no MPRs in the visibility list of a node, it shall transmit the message to all nodes in its visibility list, except for the node from which it received the message.
-A node that receives the message shall follow the procedure described in this clause to relay the message further, as if the message were generated by itself.
+If the node has no direct link to the domain master, it shall transmit the message to all MPRs with a hop count lower than its own hop count that are in its visibility list using the reserved MAC address 01-19-A7-52-76-96 as the DA and zero as DestinationNode of the LLC frame.
+If there are no such MPRs in the visibility list of a node, it shall transmit the message to all nodes in its visibility list, except for the node from which it received the message.
+A node that receives the message shall follow the procedure described in this section to relay the message further, as if the message was generated by itself.